lu-ci/apex-sigma-core/docs/information/commands.md

 Commands | Description | Example
 ----------|-------------|--------
 `>>disconnect` `>>stop` | Stops the music, disconnects the bot from the current voice channel, and purges the music queue. | `>>disconnect`
+`>>lyrics` `>>lyr` | Searches for song lyrics for the given artist's song.
+The artist and song need to be separated with a dash.
+If no arguments are given, it will try to get the currently playing song's lyrics. | `>>lyrics Imagine Dragons - Radioactive`
 `>>nowplaying` `>>currentsong` `>>playing` `>>np` | Shows information regarding the currently playing song. | `>>nowplaying` `>>pause` | Pauses the music player. | `>>pause` `>>play` `>>start` | Starts playing the music queue. | `>>play`